2020 research projects

 What we did

-This project consisted of a number of interrelated activities.
-Namely:
+This project consisted of a number of interrelated activities:

 - Advice was provided relating to the design of the trial of the AN-ACC.

-- Specifications to inform AN-ACC assessment workforce procurement were developed.
+- Specifications to inform AN-ACC assessment workforce procurement were developed, as were an AN-ACC assessment operations manual and AN-ACC training materials.

-- Team members presented and participated in a one-day facilitated discussion session with the assessment workforce providers (Access Care Network Australia, Aspire4Life, Care Tasmania, and Healthcare Australia).
+- Team members presented and participated in a oneday facilitated discussion session with the assessment workforce providers.

-- Assessor training workshops were delivered in collaboration with the Department, and with engagement by clinical peer educators.
+- Assessor training workshops were delivered in collaboration with the Department, and with engagement of clinical peer educators.

 - An AN-ACC assessor competency test was developed, piloted and then delivered to each attendee of the assessor training workshops.